alphagov/government-service-design-manual/service-manual/the-team/index.md

 ## Your working environment

 Whiteboard, wall space and proximity can make a big impact on the effectiveness of a team.
-[What can a service manager do to ensure they get the best out of their agile team?](/service-manual/the-team/working-environment.html)
+A service manager can do lots of things to [create a good environment for the team](/service-manual/the-team/working-environment.html).

 {:.figure}
 ![Some of the things an effective team needs](/service-manual/assets/images/team-assets.png)